sbmpost/AutoRaise-UI/README.md

 ## Running & Configuring

 Open AutoRaise.app and click on the menubar icon to enable/disable AutoRaise with default settings.
 Preferences are saved between sessions in the default ~/Library/Preferences folder.
+On first launch you should be prompted to grant access for AutoRaise in System Preferences > Security & Privacy > Privacy > Accessibility.

+More options to run and configure AutoRaise are explained in the upstream project's Readme.